 Students will study various films (World Cinemas) and try to understand and analyze the essence of filmmaking.
 Films from Director’s like Satyajit Ray, Vittorio De Sica, Akira Kurosawa and other masters will be shown and discussed.

-- Scriptwriting Process and it’s various phases
+- Process and various Phases of Secriptwriting

 - Film Grammar for Scriptwriting

 - Story: Pitching a Story (includes Shot, scene, sequence)

 - Outline: Attempt at putting a story into a dramatic structure from catalyst to climax, Identifying the beginning, middle & end of the story, the theme and concept.